 Wonky Blocks

 I’m going to have to come out and say it: I find making Wonky Blocks challenging!
 This week, I’ve made two Wonky Blocks as my contribution to the do.Good Stitches circle I belong to. (do.Good Stitches is a charitable activity organised by quilter Rachel Hauser of Stitched in Color.
-This month, the quilter organising the blocks in my circle asked for two Wonky Blocks in aquas and greens, including one striped fabric in teach block.
+This month, the quilter organising the blocks in my circle asked for two Wonky Blocks in aquas and greens, including one striped fabric in each block.

 Block one